Nissan NPT-90: 1992

 Once again skipping the 24 Hours of Daytona, the Nissan team was able to be boosted by the Japanese Nissan R91CP taking overall victory.
 This triumph was continued as the NPT-91s made their debut in Miami, also securing a race win.
 However Nissan would not be able to score their third successive Sebring victory, as Toyota beat them by a sizable five laps.
 Unfortunately this trend would continue as the season progressed, with the NPT-91s suffering from heavy accidents and various mechanical woes that prevented them from finishing.

-The season's nadir came at the Road Atlanta race, where tire failures led to a pair of massive crashes that destroyed two NPT-91 chassis.
+The season's lowest point came at the Road Atlanta race, where tire failures led to a pair of massive crashes that destroyed two NPT-91 chassis.
 Neither Chip Robinson nor Geoff Brabham were seriously injured, but team manager Trevor Harris later said, “We never really recovered from that weekend.”

 Even with the addition of the twin-turbocharged C-spec NPT-91 to the line-up midway through the season, the NPTI team would continue to struggle.
 The team would find also themselves struggling with funding as well, leaving only a lone NPT-91 to compete.
 No more victories would be scored that season, leaving Nissan to settle for a distant second in the constructors championship behind Toyota.
 Geoff Brabham would manage a mere third in the drivers championship.